scottnmarkley/scottnmarkley.github.io/Projects/HOLC.md

   <img src="/Projects/fourplots.png" width="800" title="HOLC Variables by Region"/>
 </p>

+Additionally, we can see how some of the descriptive data breaks down by HOLC Grade.
+The figure below shows how Home Repair Status, Home Mortgage Availability, and Resident Occupation Class were districted by HOLC grade.
+Again, these distributions conform to expectations.

 <p style="text-align: center">
   <img src="/HOLC/qual_charts.png" width="800" title="Home Repair Status, Mortgage Availability, and Occupation Class by HOLC Grade"/>
 </p>